zenml-io/zenml/examples/custom_materializer/README.md

 This example builds a simple custom materializer for a custom object that is passed between two steps.

-What's important to know: Use the ZenML `fileio` handle to ensure materialization logic works across artifact stores (local and remote like S3 buckets).
+What's important to know: Use the ZenML `fileio` handler to ensure materialization logic works across artifact stores (local and remote like S3 buckets).

 ## Run it locally